-The Project is expected to improve water quality and increase the efficiency of water infrastructure.
+The Project is expected to improve water quality and increase the efficiency of water and wastewater infrastructure.

 EBRD Finance Summary